 Immunization Requirements and Medical History

 All new students are required to submit a health history and proof of immunization for certain diseases.
-Our immunization and health history form can be submitted electronically using the link below.
+Our health and immunization form can be submitted electronically using the link below.

 A physical exam is not required.

-To submit the immunization/medical history form, you will be prompted to log in with either your Elmhurst eNumber or via Microsoft or Google (please see more instructions in the FAQ section below).
+Once you have filled in the form and saved it, click the “Submit” link below to upload it via Etrieve.
+You will be prompted to log in with either your Elmhurst eNumber or via Microsoft or Google (please see more instructions in the FAQ section on this page).

 - MMR (measles, mumps and rubella)—two doses required after 1 year of age

 - Meningitis (last dose must have been received at age 16 or older; not necessary for students 22 years and older)

 - Tetanus/Diphtheria/Pertussis (Tdap) within the past 10 years